maria-reynoso/demo-version-checker/README.md

 Upgrading Kubernetes can be a complex process, especially if add-ons (e.g., Cert-Manager, Istio, Flux, ingress-nginx, etc) are not compatible with the target Kubernetes version.
 Ensuring that add-ons are up-to-date simplifies the Kubernetes upgrade process and reduces the risk of incompatibilities.
 Similarly, keeping add-ons updated ensures that when it's time to upgrade Kubernetes, the process is smoother because the add-ons are already aligned with the latest versions.

-This use case demonstrates how version-checker can help ensure add-ons are up-to-date, making Kubernetes upgrades simpler and more reliable.
+This demo highlights how version-checker can help ensure add-ons are up-to-date, making Kubernetes upgrades simpler

 **Challenges**
 - A new GKE auto-upgrade happens overnight.